KernelSmoothing

 >>> ks = ot.KernelSmoothing(kernel, binned, binNumber, boundaryCorrection)

 Variants of the build() method can be used when the distribution to build is expected to be of a certain type.
 In those cases however, the bandwidth must be user-specified.
-To use buildAsTruncatedDistribution(), boundary correction must be enabled.
+To use buildAsTruncatedDistribution(), boundary correction must be activated.
+To use the LogTransform treatment, activate it with setUseLogTransform().

 >>> distribution = ks.buildAsKernelMixture(sample, bandwidth)